rijul27/Apna-Bageecha---Plant-Selling-Website/README.md

-# Apna-Bageecha---Plant-Selling-Website
+# Apna-Bageecha-Plant-Selling-Website
-• Allows customers to browse a selection of plants and make purchases online. • Provides information about the plants, including care instructions, lighting requirements and other benefits..
+"Apna Bageecha - Plant Selling Website is a platform that allows customers to explore a diverse selection of plants and conveniently make purchases online.
+The website provides detailed information about each plant, offering insights into care instructions, lighting requirements, and various benefits.
+Users can browse through the collection, making informed decisions based on the comprehensive details provided.
+The goal of Apna Bageecha is to offer a user-friendly and informative experience, enhancing the online plant shopping journey for customers."